Key insights at a glance

 Notification of Renewal Terms

-Insurers are required to notify you in advance—typically 30-60 days before the policy expiration—about renewal terms, changes in premiums, or modifications to coverage.
+Insurers are required to notify you in advance—typically 30-60 days before the policy expiration for personal lines and 60-90 days for commercial policies—about renewal terms, changes in premiums, or modifications to coverage.
+Some states require longer notice periods.

 Payment of Premium